PatrickAcheson/telegram-bot-lambda-api-gateway/README.md

 ![image](https://user-images.githubusercontent.com/90014630/152597272-8bd82b90-86b4-42d3-87a5-3d7bb3637604.png)

-3. We will be using "REST API" and click "build".
+2. We will be using "REST API" and click "build".
 Inside Settings input the API name.

 ![image](https://user-images.githubusercontent.com/90014630/152597373-68eeebb5-650b-40d7-83f3-92d4b4914853.png)

-5. You will be redirected to the "Resources" page.
+3. You will be redirected to the "Resources" page.
-7. Click "Actions" and "Create Method" on the dropdown menu on the left, choose "ANY" and click on the "tick" icon.
+4. Click "Actions" and "Create Method" on the dropdown menu on the left, choose "ANY" and click on the "tick" icon.

 ![image](https://user-images.githubusercontent.com/90014630/152597533-172fef43-26a3-4875-8695-470e19dc81d2.png)

-9. Now, you will see the "/ - ANY - Setup" page on the right.
+5. Now, you will see the "/ - ANY - Setup" page on the right.

 ![image](https://user-images.githubusercontent.com/90014630/152598736-12837e3c-246d-4ca2-b671-d4080eee11ea.png)

-11. Tick the option "Use Lambda Proxy integration" and Select "Save".
+6. Tick the option "Use Lambda Proxy integration" and choose your lambda fuction you made ealier after this select "Save".

 ![image](https://user-images.githubusercontent.com/90014630/152597996-6d4b2d96-bd1c-45a4-bbb5-22ceadc873aa.png)